YanniHu1996/fsm/README.md

-# 有限状态机
+# Finite State Machine

-## 基本概念
+## Basic Concepts

-1. from: 表示状态转换的现态
+- from: Represents the current state in a state transition

-2. to: 表示状态转换的次态
+- to: Represents the next state in a state transition

-3. event: 系统接受的输入
+- event: Input accepted by the system

-4. action: 系统行为
+- action: System behavior

-    1. onExit : 离开状态
+- onExit: Leaving the state

-    2. onEntry: 进入状态
+- onEntry: Entering the state

-    3. OnXXXEvent: 事件触发后
+- OnXXXEvent: After the event is triggered